timothyvillaraza/COVID-Scheduler-DB-Project/README.md

 		- Change the proper settings to connect to your database

 	Dependencies:
 		- pip install psycopg2			      // Postgre library

-	Commands to start server:
+	How to start the project:
+		Server Setup:
-		- python manage.py makemigrations	  // Create SQL queries from Django's ORM
+			1. python manage.py makemigrations    // Create SQL queries from Django's ORM
-		- python manage.py migrate			  // Run the SQL queries on the database
+			2. python manage.py migrate	      // Run the SQL queries on the database
-		- python manage.py createsuperuser    // Creates a Super User to access the admin panel
+			3. python manage.py createsuperuser   // Creates a Super User to access the admin panel
-		- python manage.py runserver		  // Runs the web application locally
+			4. python manage.py runserver	      // Runs the web application locally

 Note:
-  No time slots only exist when a nurse account joins one for the first time.
+  Time slots only exist when a nurse account joins one for the first time.